qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_reports.rst

 |

+Our body now consists of a map and a label showing the name of the state.
-We’ve setup this body with a map (set to follow the current report feature – just like how a map item in an atlas can follow the current atlas feature), and a label showing the state’s name.
+The map is set to follow the current report feature (enabled by checking ``Controlled by Report`` – just like a map item in an atlas will follow the current atlas feature when ``Controlled by Atlas`` is checked).
 If we went ahead and exported our report now, we’d get something like this:

 .. figure:: img/report1.png
    :align: center

 |

 First, the report header, then a page for each state, and finally the report footer.
 So more or less an atlas, but with a header and footer page.
-Let’s make things more interesting by adding a subsection to our state group.
-We do this by first selecting the state field group in the organizer, then hitting the
+Let us make things more interesting by adding a subsection to our state group.
-|signPlus| :sup:`Field Group Section` button and adding a new :guilabel:`Field Group Section`:
+We do this by first selecting the *Admin Level 1* field group in the organizer, then hitting the |signPlus| :sup:`Add Field` button and adding a new :guilabel:`Field Group Section`:

 .. figure:: img/subsection.png
    :align: center